gdagstn/cellula/README.md

 The `name` argument defines the name of the folder that will be created to store files and plots.
 We set `verbose = TRUE` to print the progress of the pipeline.
 Setting `save_plots = TRUE` will create a few QC plots in the `name/plots` folder: total UMI, total genes detected, UMI x genes; optionally % MT, % Ribo and %MALAT1, total UMI x doublet class.
 Plots are separated according to whether the cells were discarded or not in the filtering step.

-The `papplain()` function is a wrapper around a few modules or sub-pipelines that have different degrees of customization.
+The `cellula()` function is a wrapper around a few modules or sub-pipelines that have different degrees of customization.

 The scheme is:

-    papplain
+    cellula
         ├── Quality Control [QC]
         |    ├── run emptyDrops (optional) [QC/EMPTY]
         |    ├── score mito/ribo/malat1 subsets (optional)